Legacy Video Files

 2023 Review

-This entry was previously under the 2017 ‘Digital Music Production and Sharing,’ split by the 2019 Jury into four subsets, recognizing the different challenges faced.
-This entry is particularly concerned with the music industry at scale and the services that connect the vast majority of artists to their audiences.
+This entry was previously under the 2017 ‘Digital Music Production and Sharing’ entry until it was split by the 2019 Jury into four subsets, recognizing the different challenges faced.
+It is particularly concerned with the music industry at scale and the services that connect the vast majority of artists to their audiences.
 These are typically large and well-funded, and typically recognize the value of the content they publish.
 But this is not without risks.
 It is perhaps surprising that the music industry does not yet have any equivalent to the non-print legal deposit regime that applies to other types of publication, including sheet music in some jurisdictions.
+The 2020 Jury agreed with the risk classification with no change to trend.
+The 2021 Jury noted a large amount of vulnerable material on user-driven platforms where material can be very ephemeral (removals resulting from, e.g., account deletion, space limitations, copyright claims) and the issue of licensing with the instability of the business model.
+For this reason, the scope was widened to include ad hoc sharing so that the entry broadly included all platforms such as SoundCloud and Bandcamp, which are more community-driven, as well as Spotify; this resulted in a raised classification from Vulnerable to Endangered with 2021 trend towards greater risk.
+The 2022 Taskforce agreed with the classification, and that risks remain on the same basis as before, with no change to trend.

-The 2023 Council agreed with the Endangered classification with the overall risks remaining on the same basis as before (no change to the trend) but with noted an increase in the imminence of action.
+The 2023 Council agreed with the Endangered classification and overall risks remaining on the same basis as before (‘No change’ to trend) but also noted an increase in the imminence of action needed for capture given instabilities and ephemeral aspects.

 Additional Comments